skalarproduktraum/phd-thesis/chapters/scenery.md

 # scenery

-In the chapters before, we have described the needs of systems biology for flexible ways of harnessing human-computer interaction, high-fidelity, customizable visualisations, and reproducibility.
+In the chapters before, we have highlighted the needs of systems biology for flexible ways of harnessing human-computer interaction, high-fidelity, customisable visualisations, and reproducibility.

-To realise these needs, we have chosen to develop our own visualisation framework, as currently existing libraries were not flexible.
+To realise these needs, we have chosen to develop our own visualisation framework, as existing frameworks did not have the capabilities we envisioned and did not interoperate well with our existing image analysis libraries, mainly from the ImageJ ecosystem.

-The result of this effort is _scenery_, a toolkit for prototyping and delivering multimodal, customisable, and interactive scientific visualisations, targeting the Java Virtual Machine (JavaVM). scenery can be used on both desktop machines, as well as clustered setups, such as the ones commonly used for CAVE systems or Powerwalls.
+The result of this effort is _scenery_, a toolkit for prototyping and delivering multimodal, customisable, and interactive scientific visualisations, targeting the Java Virtual Machine (JavaVM/JVM). scenery can be used on both desktop machines, and on clustered setups, such as the ones commonly used for CAVE systems or Powerwalls.

 In this chapter, we are going to introduce the framework, starting with the development of ClearVolume which later ignited the development of _scenery_.
 Subsequently, we outline the exact design goals and decisions made along the way, and compare _scenery_ to existing frameworks and related works, followed by a high-level description of its components.